 Adcock's Grocery and Grist Mill.
-Built in 1925 at the corner of W. Jackson Street and Central Avenue, the grocery and general store also served as a post office (1960s-1980s), gas station and Madison County Journal office (1992-1995).
-A grist mill, run by the Adcock family, was located behind the building.
+Built in 1925 at the corner of Jackson Street and Central Avenue, a grocery and general store served as a post office (1960s-1980s).
+Mrs. Earnestine Pentecost was the first Post Mistress.
+A grist mill, run by the Adcock family, was located behind the store.
+In the 1960s a gas station and convenience store was built on west side of Central Avenue at Jackson Street.
+This building later housed the Madison County Journal office (1992-1995).